7thLucas/full-app-6a275-ad3ee-4609/_doc/product-overview.md

 - **Organize by department** — group and browse people by the team they belong to, so the directory mirrors how the office is actually structured.
-- **Photos for faces** — uploaded photos make people recognizable at a glance, which helps newcomers put names to faces.
+- **Photos for faces** — uploaded photos make people recognizable at a glance, which helps the admin put names to faces.

 ## Positioning & principles
 - **Single-user simple.** Built for one admin, not an enterprise HR system.
 The bar is